eleschrott/PWM-Frequency-Booster/README.md

 An ATTiny85 or similar MCU, convert the low pwm-frequency of 976.5625Hz (e.g. a standard Arduino pwm frequency) up to 32Khz.
 You need only a cheap ATTiny model, this program and a 10k resistor.
 The duty cycle of the puls is not touched, that means:

-  Input duty cycle = Output duty cycle!
+  Input duty cycle = Output duty cycle

 In this example an ATTiny85 is used.